Nevada gaming regulators move to ban casino mogul Steve Wynn - The Boston Globe

-Nevada gaming regulators are moving to ban Steve Wynn, the casino mogul and father of the modern Las Vegas Strip who’s been accused of sexually harassing several of his employees.
+WASHINGTON — Nevada gaming regulators are moving to ban Steve Wynn, the casino mogul and father of the modern Las Vegas Strip who’s been accused of a sexually harassing several of his employees.

 Advertisement

-Nevada gaming regulators hit Wynn Resorts with a record $20 million fine in February for failing to investigate the allegations.
-In the settlement, the company acknowledged that executives had been aware of the accusations against Wynn, including multiple instances which ended in multimillion-dollar payouts for the company.
+The move by Nevada regulators follows a $20 million fine the commission levied on Wynn’s former company in February to settle allegations that former executives failed to investigate claims of sexual misconduct against Wynn by female employees.

 One involved a manicurist who said Wynn had raped her and gotten her pregnant.
-She was paid a $7.5 million settlement in 2007, the Wall Street Journal reported.
+She was paid a $7.5 million settlement in 2007, The Wall Street Journal reported.

 Advertisement